allenzeng311/local-ports-finder/README.md

   npm run dev
   ```

 - **Build Project**: Build the project with the following command.
-The generated files will be located in the `dist` directory:
+The generated files will be located in the `libs` directory:

   ```bash
   npm run build
   ```

-  After building, two files will be generated in the `dist` directory:
+  After building, two files will be generated in the `libs` directory:
   - `localPortFinder.es.js`: ES Module format, suitable for modern browsers.
   - `localPortFinder.umd.js`: UMD format, suitable for traditional browsers or direct inclusion via `<script>` tag.